keyvan-malek/RColSim/README.md

 All the R scripts used by the model are in this GitHub directory.
 These are:

-1.	*VIC_data.R* – Reads the input file at the beginning of each timestep and assigns the values from the RColSim input file (e.g. ToRColSim_scenario_baseline_supply_and_demand.txt) to each of the variables listed in section A.1.
+1.	*VIC_data.R* – Reads the input file at the beginning of each timestep and assigns the values from the RColSim input file (e.g. ToRColSim_scenario_baseline_supply_and_demand.txt) to each of the variables listed in section A.1 of the user manual.
-2.	*switches.R* – Provides switches and controls the user can change to adjust the priority of objectives and customize model output (see section A.5).
+2.	*switches.R* – Provides switches and controls the user can change to adjust the priority of objectives and customize model output (see section A.5 of user manual).
 3.	*supply_demand.R* – Aggregates the streamflow and water demand input data for further processing and assembling of the main RColSim input file.
 4.	*read_rule_curves.R* – Reads in the input rule curve and flow target input files.
 5.	*RColSim_main.R* – The script that runs the RColSim model.
 6.	*RColSim_eval.R* – Generates plots for model evaluation.
 7.	*PMFs.R* – Functions for computing performance metrics that indicate the degree to which reservoir objectives were or were not satisfied.
 8.	*load_functions_input_file.R* – Functions for preparing the RColSim input file.
-9.	*load_functions.R* – Functions called by the main RColSim program (see section A.4).
+9.	*load_functions.R* – Functions called by the main RColSim program (see section A.4 of user manual).
 10.	*initialize_model.R* ¬– Executes the first timestep of the RColSim model.
 11.	*flow_to_ColSim.R* – Generates the RColSim input file and the global input file.
 12.	*dataframes.R* – Initializes dataframes of output variables.